top of page

 Serviceberry

-We carry Allegheny Serviceberry, Shadblow Serviceberry and Downy Serviceberry.
+Any given season Painters carries Allegheny Serviceberry, Shadblow Serviceberry, and/or Downy Serviceberry.
 All are small trees with lovely white blooms.
 The fruits are reminiscent of blueberries and quite tasty for humans as well as birds!

 Camellia